tklab-tud/umundo/s11n/README.md

 will have to invoke protoc as part of their build process.

 For C++ and cmake, the UseUMUNDO.cmake module provides the <tt>UMUNDO_PROTOBUF_GENERATE_CPP_S11N</tt>
 macro.
-For Java there is an example in the [build-java.xml](https://github.com/tklab-tud/umundo/blob/master/contrib/java/build-java.xml) file used to build the <tt>umundo.jar</tt>.
+For Java there is an example in the [build.xml](https://github.com/tklab-tud/umundo/blob/master/contrib/samples/java/s11n/chat/build.xml) file used to build the chat application with serialized objects.

 It is also possible to provide just the .desc files that can be created with the protoc compiler to get generic object representations in any target language.
 I am